top of page

 • Come to the IEP meeting prepared to tell a compelling story about your child’s mobility and how the wearable belt cane has affected mobility and safety.

-6. Prepare for The IEP meeting - The IEP Team leader is responsible for preparing and presenting the meeting agenda.
-At the meeting, parents would want to have notes at the ready, e.g., agenda items to include, AT evaluation information, proposed AT and related service goals and supports, and notes about school staff and family training.
+Input items include providing any helpful notes they have, e.g., agenda items to include, AT evaluation information, proposed AT and related service goals and supports, and notes about school staff and family training.

-1. Concerns about the child’s current mobility performance and safety challenges at home, at school, and in the community
+1. Concerns about the child’s current mobility performance and safety challenges at home, at school, and in the community.

-2. AT evaluation and expert report recommendations
+2. AT evaluation and expert report recommendations.

-4. AT and O&M goal areas parents would like to include
+4. AT and O&M goal areas parents would like to include.

-5. How progress toward goal attainment can be measured and reported
+5. How progress toward goal attainment can be measured and reported.

 6. Ways to integrate the wearable belt cane throughout the school day.

-7. Ideas for parent and school staff training
+7. Ideas for parent and school staff training.

 7. Ensure Correct and Effective IEP Language